59 Electrically-Powered Aircraft

 As with all forms of electrified transportation, the foundational technologies for engineers to understand are the characteristics of electrical energy storage systems (i.e., batteries) and the means of converting electrical energy into mechanical work for propulsion (i.e., motors).
 In addition, engineers need to be aware of the necessary infrastructure to supply the required electrical power as well as the economic and other trades involved.
 Electrification efforts can also focus on new engineering solutions to replace traditional pneumatic and hydraulic systems on aircraft with electrically-driven alternatives.

-The energy required for an electrically-powered aircraft comes from batteries through an electrochemical energy conversion process to create a current to drive an electric motor.
-The motor then creates the needed mechanical energy to drive a propulsor in the form of a propeller (or fan), as shown in the figure below, although other solutions may be possible.
+The energy source required for an electrically-powered aircraft comes from batteries through an electrochemical energy conversion process to create a current to drive an electric motor.
+The motor then creates the needed mechanical energy to drive a propulsor in the form of a propeller (or fan) to do work on the air and create thrust, as shown in the figure below, although other solutions may be possible.
 Batteries and electric motors are certainly familiar technologies, having been around for centuries.
 However, during the last decade, sufficient technical progress has been made to make these essential elements viable enough to power aircraft in terms of the higher energy density in the batteries (i.e., more energy storage per unit weight) and by using better motors (i.e., higher power output per unit weight).
-A further consideration is the need for cooling, which can increase the system weight by 20%.
+A further consideration is the need for a cooling system, which can increase the net system weight by up to 20%.

-A basic electric propulsion system involves a set of batteries as an energy source that drives an electric motor connected to a propeller.
+A basic electric propulsion system involves a set of batteries as an energy source that supplies electrical current to an electric motor driving a propeller.

 Furthermore, the net energy balance must always be considered, including the trades between higher electrical efficiency, net weight, flight requirements, and overall operating costs.
-Regarding costs, the relatively low price of electric power in terms of $ per kWh is attractive.
+Regarding costs, the relatively low price of electric power in dollars per kilowatt (US$ per kWh) is attractive.
 Yet, a significant consideration is the high battery replacement cost because of the relatively limited recharge cycles with a Li-ion battery (less than 3,000 recharge cycles).

 What are greenhouse gases (GHGs)?